 Forklift accidents are one of the most common types of work-related accidents at construction sites, warehouses, factories and other industrial settings.
 Workers can suffer serious injuries, and may only receive workers' compensation benefits that cover a portion of their lost wages and minimal medical treatment.
-For help in obtaining the compensation you deserve, contact the Los Angeles forklift accident attorneys at Greenberg & Ruby, LLP.
+For help in obtaining the compensation you deserve, contact the Los Angeles forklift accident attorneys at Greenberg and Ruby.

-- Their attorneys conduct thorough investigations into forklift accident cases and will work aggressively to help you pursue full and fair compensation for your losses.
+- Their injury attorneys conduct thorough investigations into forklift accident cases.

 WHY YOU NEED A LAWYER AFTER A FORKLIFT ACCIDENT

 Workers' compensation benefits provide critical compensation for medical bills and two-thirds of your lost wages, to support workers whose injuries require extensive treatment and prevent them from returning to work.
 Unfortunately, forklift accident lawsuits can be denied by the insurance company, leaving some injured workers in pain, unable to work, and buried under a mountain of medical bills.
 With the help of a workplace injury attorney, forklift accident victims can fight for their rights and appeal a rejected workers' compensation claim.
 In circumstances in which a forklift injury was caused by a third party, such as a defective equipment manufacturer, there may be grounds to file a third-party liability claim for additional compensation.